Evolution of Daly College

 Daly College

-This construction of the main building was started in 1882 and opened by Lord Dufferin in 1885.
+Daly College The construction of the main building was started in 1882 and opened by Lord Dufferin in 1885.
 It was entirely made of reinforced concrete.
 The classes were held on the upper floor.
-The lower floor accommodated the Principal's office, a general reading room for the Kumar's and staff and the library, which contained numerous valuable books on Arts, Science, History, Oriental Literature.
+The lower floor accommodated the Principal's office, a general reading room for the Kumars and staff and the library, which contained numerous valuable books on Arts, Science, History, Oriental Literature and so on.

 The bust of General Sir Henry Daly erected by H.H.
-Maharaja Madhavrao Scindia of Gwalior is placed in the Central Hall on the upper floor.
-When the college moved to its present premises in 1909 the building with the boarding houses was handed over to the Medical School.
+Maharaja Madhavrao Scindia of Gwalior was placed in the Central Hall on the upper floor.
+When the college moved to its present premises in 1909, the building with the boarding houses was handed over to the Medical School.

 This building was constructed in 1878 out of the money subscribed to the Mayo Memorial Fund.
-Mr. G. R. Abreigh- Mackay the first Principal of the Indore Residency College first occupied it.
+Mr. G. R. Aberigh Mackay, the first Principal of the Indore Residency College, was the first occupant.

 The Indore Residency School

 The office of the Public Works Department now occupies the original building of the Indore Residency School.
-In the room facing the iron gate a separate class for chiefs attending the class made their own arrangements for boarding and lodging where the classes were taught by Mr. G. Alberigh Mackay who was then tutor to minor Raja of Ratlam.
-This was the beginning of the Daly College, which was then known as "The Rajkumar Class" and subsequently in 1982 as "The Indore Residency Raj Kumar College" when the classes were moved to the Old Boarding Houses.
+In the room facing the iron gate, a separate class for chiefs attending the class made their own arrangements for boarding and lodging where the classes were taught by Mr. G. Aberigh Mackay, who was then tutor to minor Raja of Ratlam.
+This was the beginning of Daly College, which was then known as "The Rajkumar Class" and subsequently, in 1882, as "The Indore Residency Raj Kumar College" when the classes were moved to the Old Boarding Houses.

 The Old Boarding Houses